 Each precinct is distinct in terms of its immediate surrounds and functional role.
-Yarra Bend Park (Precinct 1) has the least enclosed feel of the three precincts, with parkland located to the south.
+Yarra Bend Park (Precinct 1) has the most unenclosed feel of the three precincts, with parkland located opposite its northern part.
 It also has a more fragmented and industrial feel compared to the southern side of Precinct 2, owing in part to a variety of commercial built form and an inconsistent pattern of setbacks.
 Station Street (Precinct 2) marks a crossing and connection point between the Station Street retail shopping strip and the restricted retail (such as bulky goods) strip on Heidelberg Road.
 The Heidelberg Road Neighbourhood Activity Centre (Precinct 3) is a changing and emerging small activity centre that has maintained its sense of a local retail strip at its core.
 Within each precinct, there are shortfalls that prevent a greater sense of place and identity creation.

 Across the precincts, walking is made uncomfortable by narrow footpaths, poor separation from traffic, and a lack of crossing points along Heidelberg Road.

-Landscaping, particularly canopy trees, is missing or inconsistent, making walking and visiting the precincts less comfortable, and less visually attractive.
-The built form character along the corridor is inconsistent and geared to address transient needs and passing traffic, rather than also catering for a local catchment.
+Landscaping (in particular canopy trees) is missing or inconsistent, making walking and visiting the precincts less comfortable physically, as well as less visually attractive.
+The built form character along the corridor is inconsistent and geared to address transient needs and passing traffic rather than also catering for a local catchment.
+Implementing the PAO to facilitate vehicle traffic along Heidelberg Road may cause poorer public realm outcomes, such as a wider and more dominant road space and inappropriate building setbacks.